apache/camel-website/content/blog/2021/02/Camel38-Whatsnew/index.md

 of using Kamelet in vanilla Camel.

 We have previously introduced Kamelet, which was created in Camel K.
-We forsee Kamelets play a bigger role and wanted to bring them out to the main Camel project.
+We foresee Kamelets play a bigger role and wanted to bring them out to the main Camel project.

 More information about Kamelets to come - stay tuned.